822kea/Cracking_WiFi_Using_Aircrack-NG_Series/Part 1: Setting Up a Monitoring Device to Sniff Packets and Analyzing Data with Wireshark.md

 # Part 1: Setting Up a Monitoring Device and Analyzing Packets

-In this guide, we’ll turn your device into a monitoring station to capture Wi-Fi traffic and analyze it using Wireshark.
+In this guide, we’ll turn your device into a monitoring station, using the Terminal, to capture Wi-Fi traffic and analyze the data using Wireshark.
 Follow these steps carefully:

 ---